Vascular dementia

 Sometimes symptoms of vascular dementia develop suddenly after a major stroke.

-Symptoms can also develop and get progressively worse after a series of small strokes.
+Symptoms can also develop and get worse over time after a series of small (silent) strokes.
 You may not have any other symptoms with these small strokes.

 What can increase my risk of vascular dementia?

-Your chances of having vascular dementia increase as your get older.
+Your chances of having vascular dementia increases as you get older.

 You are more likely to develop vascular dementia if you: